Huzaifa-Kashif7/Homicide-Reports-Python_EDA-/README.md

 Visual Highlights:

--Geographic Disparities: Subregions like Central America and Western Africa show mean homicide counts despite lower counts in absolute terms.
+- Geographic Disparities: Subregions like Central America and Western Africa show mean homicide counts despite lower counts in absolute terms.

-Why It Matters: Understanding these patterns can help policymakers prioritize resources for violence prevention and public safety initiatives.
+- Why It Matters: Understanding these patterns can help policymakers prioritize resources for violence prevention and public safety initiatives.